vinceskahan/weewx-getting-started/README.md

 * `weewx.conf` configures WeeWX itself
 * `skin.conf` configures each particular skin specifically

 For an initial installation from a pre-built package, the installation will prompt you with a few top-level questions needed to define your system.
 For other installation mechanisms you will have to hand-edit weewx.conf to match.
-The provided `weectl` utility is used to add to, delete from, or tune your system, although some hand-editing of weewx.conf might be needed as well..
+The provided `weectl` utility is used to add to, delete from, or tune your system, although some hand-editing of weewx.conf might be needed occasionally.

 Initially simply running the defaults is recommended.